wesordonez/dunosis-web-docs/docs/code/devops/hetzner.md

-# Hetzner Server and Twenty CRM Set Up

-!!! warning ":construction: Under Construction :construction:"

-    This section is still under construction.
-Facts, information, and data in here may not be complete or accurate yet.

-# 🚀 Deploying Twenty CRM on a Hetzner Server with Docker & NGINX Proxy Manager
+# Hetzner Server Setup with Docker & NGINX

-This guide walks you through deploying [Twenty CRM](https://github.com/TwentyHQ/twenty-docker) on a fresh Hetzner VPS, using Docker, NGINX Proxy Manager, and a Porkbun-registered domain.
+This guide walks you through setting up a fresh Hetzner VPS with Docker, NGINX Proxy Manager, and Portainer for container management.

 ---